The 2026 Pricing Reality

 State Incentives That Still Apply in 2026

-The federal credit is gone, but many states have their own programs that meaningfully cut costs:
+Many states have their own programs that meaningfully cut costs:

 - New York: NY-Sun Megawatt Block incentive + 25% state tax credit (up to $5,000).
 Net effective cost reduction: $5,000-$7,000+ depending on system size.